bandzcash/bandz-js/README.md

 ## Lending Pool V2

-Object that contains all the necessary methods to create Aave lending pool transactions.
+Object that contains all the necessary methods to create Bandz lending pool transactions.

 The return object will be a Promise array of objects of type:

 ```
-import { EthereumTransactionTypeExtended } from '@aave/protocol-js'
+import { EthereumTransactionTypeExtended } from '@bandz/protocol-js'
 ```

 having {tx, txType}